upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

        <h3 style="font-size: 3.5rem; color: red">About Our Locations</h3>
    ```
 ## 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
 Actions and connections are the basis for the internet.
-Screen readers will give their users an overview - if you let them.
+Screen readers can give their users an overview - if you let them.